 The emotions which are supposedly prevalent on eBay are remarked upon within existing literature as both a driver and an outcome of interaction with eBay (Denegri-Knott and Molesworth, 2008; Denegri-Knott and Molesworth, 2009).
 However, participants in this study expressed that the deskilling made capable through technology in turn reduced the commitment felt by them to a particular item, and limited their attachment to it.

 The Auction Sniper tool was raised amongst participants as one of the central deskilling technologies utilised, allowing them to have very little to do with the eBay process yet still, to them, be a successful eBayer.
 One of its key usage benefits as perceived by interviewees was the ability to not get drawn into a bidding war over an item.
 Stories highlighted that these bidding wars create an emotional attachment between eBayer and item, often leading participants to pay over what they had originally intended for the good.
-Support for this notion comes from Ariely and Simonson (2003) who note eBayers may be ‘particularly susceptible to escalation of commitment because participation in an online auction can often trigger an intense emotional response’.
+Support for this notion comes from Ariely and Simonson (2003) who note eBayers may be ‘particularly susceptible to escalation of commitment because participation in an online auction can often trigger an intense emotional response page number’.
 Participants expressed in their stories that they felt Auction Sniper helped them save money through its ability to take on the commitment role on their behalf so such emotions cannot be formed between eBayer and good.
 Pete, a 22 year old sports student, is an avid Auction Sniper user and acknowledged the benefits it offers by reducing his commitment through detachment from the item itself.

 The main way that I get items so cheap is I use a tool called auction sniper...Whenever I bid on eBay, or almost whenever I bid on eBay I will always use this...I don’t have to keep checking up on the same item to see what price it’s going for, so basically it means I’m always looking for new items not the same ones, and it means I don’t get into bidding wars with other people for the same item.
 So, I found that jacket, and I set up the snipe for it, and then I knew that I didn’t have to worry about when the item was ending or how high it was going, I could just ignore it and I literally just get an email from them when it’s ended saying you either won it or you didn’t…I feel like I get better deals using [Auction Sniper] – I definitely feel like I pay less, because yeah as I said, I don’t get stuck in bidding wars, I’m not, like, it sounds weird to say you can get emotionally attached to an item but you kind of can.
 If you get in a war you want to win it, but with this is removes that emotional attachment.
 I literally just set this up with my maximum bid which I’m happy with, and then I leave it.

 Denegri-Knott and Molesworth (2010) postulate this as an outcome of deskilling; the reduction in effort needed to acquire an item undermines the desire eBay could originally facilitate within buyers.
 While Denegri-Knott and Zwick (2011) claim that the cycle of desire (Campbell, 1987) also exists in the digital world, the culmination of technological advances that allow such deskilling enable consumers to reduce the period of time with which they interact with the good.
-This in turn limits the level of desire that can be reached.
+This in turn limits the intensity of desire that can be reached.